antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 ... *aka* ***“The data wrangling user guide is quite boring”***.

+I had the intent to publish this document in ["Raku Advent Calendar"](https://raku-advent.blog).
+(Did not happen.)

 One of the
 ["Raku Advent Calendar"](https://raku-advent.blog)
 organizers after seeing one of my very initial drafts asked me to do something more "lighthearted."

-(I am not going to names, but I will say that he uses the initials "JJ" and wrote a Raku cook-book.)
+(I am not going to say names, but I will say that he uses the initials "JJ" and wrote a Raku cook-book.)

 Well, this document is my lighthearted version of what I wanted to say about my efforts to endow the Raku ecosystem with data wrangling capabilities that resemble approaches in other, well known systems.

-The original, “heavy-brained” version is [AA1].
+The original, "heavy-brained" version is [AA1].
 The heavy-brained version compiles all explanations and usage examples given in the README files of the Raku packages [AAp1 ÷ AAp4].

 **Remark:** There is a related